denetor/d-flee/README.md

 Crawl in a dungeon, avoid enemies and reach the exit.

-Use keys W, A, S, D to move.
+Use keys W, A, S, D and mouse to move.

 ## Start